pmatos/racket-news/README.md

 26. RacketScript by Vishesh Yadav
 27. Cover by Spencer Florence
 28. Racket CAS by Jens Axel Soegaard
-29. Deta by Bodgan Popa
+29. Deta by Bogdan Popa
 30. Heresy by Annaia Danvers
 31. Disposable by Jack Firth
 32. XSmith by William Hatch and Eric Eeide